-Te Tari Pūreke is making significant headway in establishing and embedding the technology, processes, and people to regulate the firearms system effectively and efficiently in New Zealand.
+Te Tari Pūreke is also making significant headway in establishing and embedding the technology, processes, and people to regulate the firearms system effectively and efficiently in New Zealand.
 In this regard, 2023 will be a key year for Te Tari Pūreke.
-Senior officials met with the former Police Minister at the end of last year to set the operational and transformation priorities and strategic intent for the year ahead.
-We will provide a more detailed briefing on our strategic direction, transformation programme (including the registry) and priorities, as well as potential policy and regulatory initiatives shortly.
+Senior officials met with the then Police Minister Hipkins in December 2022 to set the operational and transformation priorities and strategic intent for the year ahead.
+A more detailed briefing on our strategic direction, transformation programme (including the Firearms Registry) and priorities, as well as potential policy and regulatory initiatives was very recently provided to former Minister Nash.
+This will be updated and provided to your office shortly.